17/11/2023

 Defining Core Sleep

 Core sleep is the fundamental period of uninterrupted rest that is crucial for sustaining optimal physical and cognitive function.
 It represents the essential core of our nightly sleep cycle, providing the restorative benefits necessary for overall well-being.
+Core sleep is essential for maintaining alertness, mood stability, and a healthy immune system.

 How Core Sleep Differs from Deep Sleep